jdoleary/Spellmasons/docs/TasksCurrent.md

 ---

 - portal appears when last unit is killed
-- Fix: Make pressing control immediately render the move path even if you don't move the mouse
 - Marketing
     - Gameplay video for homepage
     - Start tweeting releases